 Adding Freemie Collection Cups to complete this portable pumping kit will make it the ultimate mobile pumping experience.
 Not only will you be totally cordless, but this kit will make pumping completely discreet as well.

-In the interest of those who are on a tight budget and cannot currently afford my first portable pump recommendation, I’ll also include a less expensive option.
+In the interest of those who are on a tighter budget and cannot currently afford my first portable pump recommendation, I’ll also include a less expensive option.

 The Pumpables Genie Plus is also a small and compact and portable breast pump that would accommodate your mobile exclusive pumping needs.

 I myself have not used this particular breast pump, but I am a member of their closed Facebook group, which is very active with pumping mamas sharing tips and support with each other.